dshuffma-ibm/rapid-couchdb-backup/README.md

 `phase3` will walk the `_changes` feed starting the feed from the start of the backup.

 ## Limitations
-- Docs that were deleted _during_ the backup will appear in the begining of the backup.
+- Docs that were deleted _during_ the backup will appear in the beginning of the backup.
 However they will be followed by their delete stub at the end of the backup data.
 - Docs that were edited _during_ the backup will appear twice in the backup data.
 The latest version is the one towards the end of backup.
 - Will only back up active docs.
 Meaning the deleted doc history is not part of the backup (with the except when the delete happened _during_ the backup process).
 - Does not store doc `meta` data such as previous revision tokens.
-- Does not back up attachements (this was done to preserve compabilty with @cloudant/couchbackup's restore function).
+- Does not back up attachments (this was done to preserve compatibility with @cloudant/couchbackup's restore function).

 ## Backup Structure
 Same output as [@cloudant/couchbackup](https://github.com/cloudant/couchbackup#whats-in-a-backup-file).